 The short answer: no. For purposes of determining the regulatory authority, the place of service for a medical encounter is deemed the location of the patient.
 Almost every state has historically prohibited an out-of-state physician from advising a patient located (even temporarily) in their state.
 When a remote physician issues a diagnosis or treatment plan to a patient who is not in the same state, they are typically violating the law.

-The prohibition of a physician to provide treatment to a patient beyond the border of the state in which the physician practices began to de facto erode with Thomas Edison’s invention of the telephone.
+The prohibition of a physician to provide treatment to a patient beyond the border of the state in which the physician practices began to de facto erode with Alexander Graham Bell’s invention of the telephone.
 Although usually below the radar of regulators, a physician who discusses treatment even with his or her own patient while that patient is traveling out of the state may be violating the law.
 Now with the high-speed secure communication provided by the internet and telemedicine’s widespread acceptance, it feels archaic to limit the legality of a video consult to only occur within a state’s borders.

 A Step in The Right Direction?